 The goal for this multi-part tutorial is to teach a developer how to implement a website using the latest standards and technologies in Adobe Experience Manager (AEM).
 After completing this tutorial a developer understands the basic foundation of the platform and has knowledge of common design patterns in AEM.

-The implementation works as-is on AEM 6.3.1 + the Style System Feature Pack.
+The implementation works as-is on AEM 6.4 and AEM 6.3 + SP2 + FP19008.
 Many of the topics apply to all versions of AEM.
 The site is implemented using:

 - Sling Models

 - Editable Templates

 Estimate 1-2 hours to get through each part of the tutorial.